ptmcg/littletable/how_to_use_littletable.md

 will raise the `SearchIndexInconsistentError` exception.

-Simple statistics on Tables of numeric values
+Basic statistics on Tables of numeric values
 ---------------------------------------------
-`Table.stats()` will perform simple mean, variance, and standard deviation calculations by attribute on records in a table.
+`Table.stats()` will perform basic mean, variance, and standard deviation calculations by attribute on records in a table.
 The results are returned in a new `Table` that can be keyed by attribute (with "mean", "variance", etc. attributes), or by statistic (keyed by "mean", etc., with attributes matching